fschn90/nixos/README.md

 - restic off-site backup with hetzner storage box or backblaze
 - git archive
 - prometheus exporters and dashboards for:
-  - snmp
-  - fritzbox_exporter
-  - smokeping
+  - dasboard monitoring sanoid and syncoid
-  - nextcloud
+  - improve logging dashboard
   - restic (once offsite backup is done)

 ### Other